Check out our 21 Designs Store!! All art is made by the members of the Buddy House.

 Stephanie Morton is an Allen County native who graduated with her Bachelor’s in Business Administration from Western Kentucky University in 2011.
 Prior to that, she obtained degrees in paralegal studies and accounting from Draughon’s Junior College.
 She is the wife of Zack Morton and mother to Courtney and Tyler.
 Before becoming the Executive Director, she was involved with the organization as a volunteer and a Board Member serving as Treasurer of the board for one year before becoming the Executive Director.
 Following in the footsteps of former DSSKY director, Jane Tichenor, Stephanie plans to continue the mission for DSSKY.

 Mekinsey Ford-Conway was born in Glasgow, KY but has grown up in Bowling Green.
 She graduated from Greenwood High School in 2012 and received her Associate of Arts degree from SKYCTC.
-Mekinsey and her partner are both artists and love setting up their art at local community pop-up events.
-They also have used their talent to paint some murals on the walls inside the Buddy House.
-Mekinsey and Caleb recently became parents to a sweet little girl named Corrin Olivia and the best pup in the world, Obi.
+Mekinsey and her partner are both artists.
+They have used their talent to paint some murals on the walls inside of the Buddy House.
+Mekinsey and Caleb have a sweet little girl named, Corrin Olivia, and the best pup in the world, Obi.
 Through working at the Buddy House, Mekinsey has not only discovered her passion but has also found a forever family!
 Her goal is to help DSSKY grow and carry out its mission.

 KINDERGARTEN READINESS FACILITATOR